Other Health Impairment Eligibility

 Who can sign a medical statement as a medical provider?

-- A medical statement must be signed by a medical doctor (MD), a psychiatrist licensed to prescribe medicine, (Nurse Practitioner?
-Physician’s Assistant?
-Doctor of Optometry?)
+- A medical statement must be signed by a medical doctor (MD), a psychiatrist licensed to prescribe medicine, Nurse Practitioner (licensed by a State Board of Nursing) or Physician Assistant (licensed by State Board of Medical Examiners)

 - A psychologist, social worker, counselor or therapist is not considered a medical provider.
 This may lead to some confusion from parents.
 For example, a counselor may provide a “diagnosis” of anxiety or depression for insurance purposes - but that would not qualify as a medical statement for special education eligibility under OHI.